 - Educate yourself about finding a job in a particular field.

 - Register with Crimson Careers.
-This database provides a platform of jobs and internships from employers specifically interested in Harvard College, GSAS, and Extension School students.
+This database provides a platform of jobs and internships from employers specifically interested in Harvard College, Harvard Griffin GSAS, and Harvard Extension School students.
 New listings are added daily; the database currently includes hundreds of jobs and internships.
 Once registered, you can set-up an appointment through the online scheduler.

 - Schedule an individual, 30-minute career advising appointment, through Crimson Careers.
 Appointments are offered year round, Monday through Friday.